-1. Go to Settings > Services > IPTV > IGMP, configure the parameters.
+1. Select a site from the drop-down list of Organization.
+Go to Settings > Services > IPTV > IGMP, configure the parameters.
 If you want to configure the IPTV settings, go to next step; if you don't want to configure the IPTV settings, click Apply.